RECYCLING AND LANDFILL MANAGEMENT

 Recycling and Diversion Programs:

-In the last nine years, 9,836 tons of paper have been diverted from the landfill and hauled to a recycler in Scottsdale.
-Paper recycling bins in Globe are located at Globe schools.
-Additionally, a bin for plastic beverage bottle recycling is located at the Landfill.
+In the last nine years, 11,000 tons of paper have been diverted from the landfill and hauled to a recycler in Scottsdale.
+A bin for plastic beverage bottle recycling is located at the Landfill.
 Over the past decade recycling efforts in Gila County added an average of one month per year to the life of our landfills, by diverting recyclable paper and plastics - reducing total volume.

 Also in past years, 59 tons of discarded computers were hauled to an electronics recycler.